shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

 - DNS forwarding allows VMs to see both your on-premises resources (via the domain controller) and Azure-provided host names (using the forwarder).
 You can access the recursive resolvers in Azure by using the virtual IP address 168.63.129.16.

-- DNS forwarding also enables DNS resolution between virtual networks, and allows on-premises machines to resolve host names provided by Azure.
+- DNS forwarding also enables DNS resolution between virtual networks and allows on-premises machines to resolve host names provided by Azure.

 - A VPN gateway is a specific type of virtual network gateway.
 It sends encrypted traffic between an Azure virtual network and an on-premises location over the public internet.